andrewjcourt/speakerbox/README.md

 Enter text in English, hit Tab to hear it read in the default voice (Alex), or click buttons in the Voices menu for other flavours.

-The voice name can also be entered anywhere in the text field between angle brackets, and activated with the Tab key.
+The voice can also be entered by name anywhere in the text field between angle brackets (e.g. <Vicki>), and activated with the Tab key.

 ![screen shot 2018-03-22 at 20 36 57](https://user-images.githubusercontent.com/33779929/37762628-f8b09548-2e10-11e8-9db9-c0fb590939c0.png)